blidau/digital-writing-2022/exercises/week1.md

 4. Scroll down to the bottom and select "Commit new file"
 5. Repeat the above steps to add `exercises.md`

-Look at the [example digital writng folio](https://github.com/blidau/digital-writing-folio).
+Look at the [example digital writing folio](https://github.com/blidau/digital-writing-folio).
 This should give you an idea of what the folio should initially look like.

 On the example digital writing folio click on the "README.md".
 You should see a button that looks like "<>" just above the content.
 Select that button to see the formatting on the page.
 You can follow this technique for all the pages if you need to see the formatting used.
 Also read the reference for [basic writing and formatting syntax on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).